-In Gnutella, peers form an overlay network by each maintaining a number point-to-point TCP connections, over which various protocol messages are routed.
-The Gnutella overlay presents a great opportunity to understand the chal-
+In Gnutella, peers form an overlay network by each maintaining a number of point-to-point TCP connections, over which various protocol messages are routed.
+The Gnutella overlay presents a great opportunity to understand the challenges of creating effective overlay topologies.
+In particular, we were interested in the resilience of the Gnutella overlay in the face of failures or attacks.